Lake County, Illinois: Major highways

-County Routes and County Highways
+County routes and county highways

-Lake County's County Road system currently covers 300 miles of road.
-The county also employs two different numbering systems, a County Route system and a County Highway system.
-While both systems' can be seen on official road maps only the County Route designations have been indicated with highway markers on traffic signals or dedicated poles.
+Lake County's county road system currently covers 300 miles of road.
+The county also employs two different numbering systems, a county route system and a county highway system.
+While both systems' can be seen on official road maps, only the County Route designations have been indicated with highway markers on traffic signals or dedicated poles.

-The County Route system in use today by Lake County was purportedly intended to be the dominant system for all of Illinois' counties and was proposed by the National Association of Counties (NACo), however their system was not chosen and instead each county was given the freedom to number their own county routes as well as choose whether or not to produce and display highway markers.
-Currently, only Lake County, Boone County, McHenry County, and Cook County use NACo's proposed numbering system, and of the four only Lake and McHenry Counties chose to fully display the County Route designations on highway markers.
-Cook County began to roll out the production of highway markers near the beginning of 2009 however the seemingly arbitrary numbering system as well as the cost to produce the markers resulted in a lot of confusion and backlash, and ultimately only some of the markers were produced and mounted.
+The county route system in use today by Lake County was purportedly intended to be the dominant system for all of Illinois's counties and was proposed by the National Association of Counties (NACo), however their system was not chosen and instead each county was given the freedom to number their own county routes as well as choose whether or not to produce and display highway markers.
+Currently, only Lake County, Boone County, McHenry County and Cook County use NACo's proposed numbering system, and of the four only Lake and McHenry counties chose to fully display the county route designations on highway markers.
+Cook County began to roll out the production of highway markers near the beginning of 2009, but the seemingly arbitrary numbering system as well as the cost to produce the markers resulted in a lot of confusion and backlash, and ultimately only some of the markers were produced and mounted.

-For Lake County, all North—South-bound County Routes begin with an "A", while East—West-bound County Routes on the western half of the county begin with a "V", and those located eastern half begin with a "W".
+For Lake County, all East–West-bound County Routes begin with an "A", while North—South-bound County Routes on the western half of the county begin with a "V", and those located on the eastern half begin with a "W".